 - Late- or early-onset puberty

-The remaining symptoms result from excessive levels of one of the following hormones.
+Other symptoms can result from excessive levels of one of the following hormones:

 - Irregular or absent menstruation

 - Production of milk and abnormal discharge from the nipples (galactorrhea)